G4NSJ – ATU AMU aerial antenna tuning units matchbox

 What does make me laugh, and annoy me, is the way manufacturers rate their tuning units at 1kw or more when they’re using what amounts to broadcast receiver variable capacitors in their so-called ATUs.
 These capacitors were great in the old mains radios.
 But they have very little spacing between the vanes and are liable to flash over when loading an end-fed wire which is voltage-fed.
 The capacitors may be fine when using a current-fed aerial, but they are no good for voltage fed aerials.

-THE BALANCED MATCH
+THE BALANCED MATCH:

 This is the ultimate aerial matching unit.